Haksell/ft_vox/README.md

 # ft_vox

-## todo ft_vox

-- alternative to stone in layer above magma

 ## mandatory ft_vox

 - [x] Your program will have to run in full screen mode.
 Reduce the default frame buffer is prohibited.